course-details-portlet

 Skills:

-At the end of semester students will be master in:
+At the end of the semester students master:

 • The use of digital tools (like Excel, Matlab, Python and etc.) and also performing programming and coding if needed.